 - Don’t fill your Facebook page with promotional posts.
 Keep a balance of 80 percent informational content and 20 percent advertising content

-- Don’t create ad campaigns about likes and engagement only when your focus is on conversion
+- Don’t create ad campaigns to only gain likes and engagement when your goal is conversion

 - Make sure that you only target paying customers through Facebook audience insights.
-You can find them through Audience selection tool.
+You can find them through the audience selection tool.
 Search for people who have bought something online recently.

 4. Facebook for Ecommerce – Strategies to Generate More Orders